The Rise of Headless Content Management Systems

 What is a Headless CMS?

 A headless CMS is a content capturing platform that exists solely to capture and manage content.
 It does not have an end-user experience layer and instead exposes content through an API.
 This allows developers to use a different tech stack to build the end-user experience.
-But why do we need to move in this direction?

 The Need for a Headless CMS